-In September 2021, the Engineering Construction Industry Training Board (ECITB) published its ECITB 2021 Workforce Census: An Overview of the Engineering Construction
+In September 2021, the Engineering

+Construction Industry Training Board (ECITB)

+published its ECITB 2021 Workforce Census:

+An Overview of the Engineering Construction

 Industry.
+The Census asked engineering

+construction industry (ECI) employers to

+provide information about their workforce

+numbers, locations and roles.
+Data collected

+between 1st March 2021 and 30th April 2021

-The Census asked engineering construction industry (ECI) employers to provide information about their workforce numbers, locations and roles.
-Data collected included demographic information and respondents were also asked for views on workforce growth, Net Zero, Covid-19 and Brexit.
+included demographic information and

+respondents were also asked for views on

+workforce growth, Net Zero, Covid-19 and

+Brexit.